+The deactivation of the per slice QoE can also be included in PDU session resource release command message.

+The network slice scope should be included in the QoE measurement configuration during mobility.

 6.9.2.2 Mapping

 Editor’s NOTE: The mechanism to support mapping of QoE report and slice identification is FFS.